Battle in Seattle: Development

 When Townsend began showing an early draft of the script to studios in the early 2000s, he could not find anyone willing to finance the film.
-Townsend spent the next year retuning the script as he looked for producers.
+He spent the next year retuning the script as he looked for producers.
 After making a fifteen-minute proof-of-concept film that spliced together three different documentaries, Townsend finally got the green-light to begin filming.

-Major influences on Townsend's film were the documentary This Is What Democracy Looks Like, the 1969 film Medium Cool, and the 1976 film Network.
+Major influences for Townsend were the documentary This Is What Democracy Looks Like, the 1969 film Medium Cool, and the 1976 film Network.
 Townsend wanted to experiment with different film styles, such as playing with montage, docudrama style, and combining shot footage with actual footage.
-He decided on a ensemble structure for the film while he was retuning the script.
-One of the misconceptions about the protests Townsend wanted to counter in the film was that police officers began attacking the protesters only after the protesters became violent.
+He decided on an ensemble structure for the film while he was retuning the script.
+One of the misconceptions about the protests he wanted to counter in the film was that police officers began attacking the protesters only after the protesters became violent.
 Townsend said, "Time and again, it was said that the police sprayed and pepper-gassed innocent, peaceful demonstrators.
 Time and again in the media, it was always referenced as the violent anarchists, and then the police responded, to which the mayor says, 'The police responded appropriately.'
 I wanted to give that context, show that the mayor makes that decision, and the police do gas indiscriminately.
 And then, yes, anarchists come smashing around, and the police continue.
 That was a very, very important distinction.
 I think that was probably the one major issue that activists had problems with in regards to mainstream media."Among the concerns of Townsend was making sure to not vilify any one particular character.
 "One thing I liked about the research was that there were so many voices, and many of them were right and wrong at the same time.
 It was very hard to find a bad guy.
 I had big troubles with the film in the beginning because there was no antagonist, no singular bad guy, no villain.
 Then that kind of became interesting to me, because, the Mayor, he’s not really the villain, he’s more of a tragic character.
 In my research, that’s what I looked at him as.
 He wasn’t perfect, but I don’t think he was a bad guy.
 The police, plenty of people will say 'Fuck the police,' but I think most cops are just working-class joes doing a job.
 Some police are bad, but you can’t paint everyone with that brush."
 Townsend was also interested in the dissonance amongst the protesters themselves, who disagreed on matters like tactics.

 Casting

 André Benjamin was the first person Townsend cast in the role of Django.
-Early on, Susan Sarandon was rumored to be cast as a reporter who sympathizes with the demonstrators and comes into conflict with her editor.
+Early on, Susan Sarandon was rumored to be cast as a reporter who sympathizes with the demonstrators and comes into conflict with her editor, but she was unable to take part in the production.
 Michelle Rodriguez, Jennifer Carpenter, Channing Tatum and Tzi Ma were announced to have joined the cast in November 2006.